chadwhitacre/openpath/2024/widespread-use-of-a-fair-source-product/index.md

 As producers of software, yes: we are "now getting around to naming and formulating the concept and putting up a website about it."
 The reason it took Sentry so long is because we wanted so badly to make this work inside of Open Source.
-Like n8n before us, we have now [ceded](https://blog.sentry.io/lets-talk-about-open-source/).
+Now, like n8n before us, we have [ceded](https://blog.sentry.io/lets-talk-about-open-source/).

 Agree or disagree with the formulation of Fair Source, it's not tenable to